I'm A Sex Worker & Coronavirus Is Killing My Business

 Advertisement

-I became an independent escort in October 2019, in a bid to ease the financial strain of being a single parent.
-My income from my office job was roughly $32,000, all of which, plus any money I made from freelance writing, was going straight to childcare costs, bills and the taxman.
-Because I am new to the industry, my income has fluctuated wildly as I adjust my responsibilities.

-In the beginning I was making roughly $2,580 a month, only working the odd evening.
-Then in January I started working more flexibly for my admin job and made just under $6,500; in February, I made $8,592 (not including tips or gifts).
-I was on track to make the same this month until I had my first cancellation, from an Italian client, which wiped $646 – almost 10% – off my income.
+In the beginning I was making roughly £2,000 ($3500 CAD) a month, only working the odd evening.
+Then in January I started working more flexibly for my admin job and made just under £5,000 ($8900 CAD); in February, I made £6,650 ($11,800 CAD, not including tips or gifts).
+I was on track to make the same this month until I had my first cancellation, from an Italian client, which wiped £500 ($890 CAD) – almost 10% – off my income.
 That may not seem like a lot but keep in mind the nature of self-employment.
-I put away 40% of my income for tax, and then there are the vast expenses: lingerie, lube, condoms, toys, hotels for my 'incall' days (an incall is where clients come to the sex worker, who 'hosts' in their apartment, hotel, etc.; an outcall is where you go to the client), travel costs, nails, laser hair removal.
+I put away 40% of my income for tax, and then there are the vast expenses: lingerie, lube, condoms, toys, hotels for my 'incall' days (an incall is where clients come to the sex worker, who 'hosts' in their apartment, hotel etc; an outcall is where you go to the client), travel costs, nails, laser hair removal.
 Every booking I lose makes me panic that little bit more.

-Like many escorts, a good proportion of my clients are traveling to London for business.
-Of the rest, the majority of my bookings come from one particular client, who accounts for roughly $3,875 of my monthly income.
+Like many escorts, a good proportion of my clients are travelling to London for business.
+Of the rest, the majority of my bookings come from one particular client, who accounts for roughly £3,000 ($5300 CAD) of my monthly income.
 While he is based in the UK, he travels often for work.
-There is obviously a risk of him getting coronavirus while traveling and passing it to me, but there is also the risk of him having less expendable income due to the unstable economy.
-Ordinarily, it wouldn’t be as nerve-wracking, as I get new email inquiries almost daily, but finding new, reliable clients right now is not easy.
+There is obviously a risk of him getting coronavirus while travelling and passing it to me, but there is also the risk of him having less expendable income due to the unstable economy.
+Ordinarily, it wouldn’t be as nerve-wracking as I get new email enquiries almost daily, but finding new, reliable clients right now is not easy.

 Advertisement